nygenome/SCANVIS/README.md

 `gen=SCANVIS.annotation(<FTP.URL>)`

 The next step is to score and annotate a set of splice junctions using the **SCANVISscan** function.
 A <SJ> 4 column matrix be prepared with columns labeled as "chr", "start", "end", "uniq.reads" to indicate the genomic coordinates and read support for the junctions.
-Note that such data is standard output from the [STAR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4631051/) alignment software, and the **SCANVIS.read_STAR** can be used to read in STAR output as required for **SCANVIS.scan**.
+Note that such data is standard output from the [STAR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4631051/) alignment software, and the **SCANVISreadSTAR** can be used to read in STAR output as required for **SCANVISscan**.
 However users may derive SJ details from any alignment software of choice.
 To score and annotate SJs, execute the following command:

 `scn=SCANVISscan(SJ,gen)`